DOE H2A Analysis

 These analyses are done on a well-to-gate basis for central-plant technologies and a well-to-pump basis for forecourt technologies.
-In other words, the performance characteristics of the technology (cost, energy consumption, emissions) will include all upstream activities associated with the plant.
+In other words, the performance characteristics of the technology (cost, energy consumption, emissions) include all upstream activities associated with the plant.
 This is straightforward relative to costs (because the cost of upstream activities are included in the price of inputs to the plant).
 It is less straightforward for energy use, efficiency, and emissions.
-To help assess the energy and environmental impacts of the upstream activities, the H2A effort will use a model developed by Argonne National Laboratory called GREET, which contains a large database of environmental and energy data for characterizing the total lifecycle energy and emissions of various transportation processes.
+To help assess the energy and environmental impacts of the upstream activities, the H2A effort uses a model developed by Argonne National Laboratory called GREET, which contains a large database of environmental and energy data for characterizing the total lifecycle energy and emissions of various transportation processes.

-Economic Assumptions to be Used in the Analysis
+Economic Assumptions Used in the Analysis

 The results of technology lifecycle costing exercises depend on various financial assumptions.
 The H2A team has developed a set of base case assumptions.
 In addition, the analysts will vary those assumptions to test the sensitivity of the costs to a few of the most critical assumptions.

 The H2A Group produces its products in a fully transparent way.
 Toward that goal, the analyses are well documented and available to the public.
 Analysts include detailed references or the basis for each value of every cell in the Summary Workbook Spreadsheets.